deanishe/alfred-workflow/docs/user-manual/text-encoding.rst

 filesystem, you should call :class:`~workflow.workflow.Workflow` with ``normalization='NFD'``.
 If your workflow uses data from the Web (via native Python libraries, including :mod:`workflow.web`), you probably don't need to do anything (everything will be NFC-normalised).
+If you're mixing both kinds of data, the simplest solution is probably to run all data from the filesystem through :meth:`Workflow.decode() <workflow.workflow.Workflow.decode>` to ensure it is normalised in the same way as data from the Web.

 Why does normalisation matter?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^